chubetho/Bachelor_Thesis/chapters/experimental.typ

 === Micro Frontends

-The implementation of each micro frontend is straightforward and aligns with the development of normal single-page application.
+The implementation of each micro frontend is straightforward and aligns with the development of a normal single-page application.
 For instance, the `App.vue` component in the `home` micro frontend might contain a simple heading displaying "Homepage".
 When a user navigates to the homepage, Vue Router loads this template into the `App` component of the `shell` application, producing the result shown below.

 #figure(
   caption: [The `App` component of the `shell` application after the `home` is loaded.]